Every day is the same.

 Sometimes, these late payments can even include interest.
 Mo money!

-But what if my husband doesn’t WANT to work anymore and he just never pays?
+But what if my unemployed husband not looking for work anymore and he just never pays?

 That means your husband could end up with fines or jail time.

-Your unemployed husband still has to support his children after a divorce.
+Your husband won’t work, but still has to support his children after a divorce.

 But, his unemployment may impact how much he has to pay and for what he will have to pay.